BeamMP/Docs/docs/en/beamng/dev/modding/ui-apps.md

 return M
 ```

-Note that its very important to return the M (module) variable with the needed functions inside !
+Note that its very important to return the M (module) variable with the needed functions inside!
 Example, without the ``M.modifyMessage = modifyMessage`` line, the ``bngApi.engineLua('extensions.exampleMod.modifyMessage("' + $scope.message + '")')`` function will not be able to find the modifyMessage() function